eolson615/SpringboardDSCareerTrack/Capstone2/README.md

 [3.3_Capstone2_LogReg_and_RFC_usingselectedfeatures](https://github.com/eolson615/SpringboardDSCareerTrack/blob/master/Capstone2/Coding/3.3_Capstone2_LogReg_and_RFC_usingselectedfeatures.ipynb)
 [4.0_Capstone2_furtherexploration_year1model](https://github.com/eolson615/SpringboardDSCareerTrack/blob/master/Capstone2/Coding/4.0_Capstone2_furtherexploration_year1model.ipynb)

 This introduction is part of a larger report telling the story of my search to identify the customers who left Telco.
-This larger report is in the file “Capstone2_Final_Report”.
+This larger report is in the file [Capstone2_Final_Report](https://github.com/eolson615/SpringboardDSCareerTrack/blob/master/Capstone2/Capstone2_Final_Report.pdf).
+I have also created a slide deck which could be presented to Telco managment or C-suite executives.
+It can be found in the file [Capstone2_Presentation](https://github.com/eolson615/SpringboardDSCareerTrack/blob/master/Capstone2/Capstone2_Presentation.pptx).